siraben/zkeme80/docs/tasks.md

 can be reused after freeing; callers must discard stale IDs.
 A newly created job in a later slot may execute in the current pass.

-`CATCH` contains a callback's `THROW`: the error is retained and that job stops, while other jobs continue.
+`WITH-COMPILER` contains a callback's `THROW`: the error is retained and that job stops, while other jobs continue.
 A changed data-stack depth throws -4 and stops the job.
 This check detects ordinary callback mistakes; it does not protect against arbitrary memory writes, return-stack corruption, or consuming/overwriting